-- In Phase 2, sport must remain community-focused.
-Club members should be training exclusively with their own club and avoid all cross-regional, inter-provincial or cross-country travel. - Outdoor venues have more space to physically distance and improve ventilation.
+- Outdoor venues have more space to physically distance and improve ventilation.
 Clubs should consider alternate training opportunities that can be done outdoors.
 Ensure proper permits and insurance are in place for using outdoor venues. - Clubs will be required to communicate early and often with their venue(s) to ensure compliance with the venue's COVID-19 plan.
 Plans will vary for venues across the province based on size of the venue, municipal rules and health authority rules.
 Venues may have rules around restricted access (e.g. venue access limited to participants, coaches and facility staff).
-Where participant guardians and/or spectators are allowed access, they must also comply with the Five Principles. - Clubs should consider detailed arrival and departure plans that allow for staggering of cohorts.
-A COVID-19 club host could assist with directing participants.
+Where participant guardians and/or spectators are allowed access, they must also comply with the Five Principles presented earlier in this document.